Andy-Dawson/SharePoint-Online-PowerShell---A-Beginners-Guide/README.md

 * 05 - Delete-ListDemo.ps1

 Each script will need to be modified to match your specific environment (SharePoint Online URL, suitable user account etc.) but otherwise should beimmediately useable to achieve the basic operations outlined above.
+Each script also provides the options (where available) to achieve the operation for each of SharePoint Online Management Shell, PnP PowerShell and CSOM PowerShell.